MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/ProfServicesToolsLibrary.md

 2. In the Replicate To DB field, choose the database to which the master records will be copied.

     > [!NOTE]
-    > To use General Ledger Master Triggers, the “Replicate To” database must have the same company account structure setup as the Master database.
+    > To use General Ledger Master Triggers, the "Replicate To" database must have the same company account structure setup as the Master database.
 This information can be found using query analyzer and doing a query on the SY00300 table against each database, or in Microsoft Dynamics GP you can go to Microsoft Dynamics GP menu \>\>Tools \>\> Setup \>\> Company \>\> Account Format.
 The same number of Segments must be setup, and each Segment must be the same length.

 3. Mark the Accounts option.